 Despite its simplistic look and modest array of sensors, the Fitbit Alta HR isn’t the most affordable of devices.
 Available at launch for $149.95 (£129.99, AU$249.95) we've now seen the price drop as low as $140 (£120, AU$230) from some retailers.

-OK, no, it’s not exactly Apple Watch levels of wallet abuse, but for what’s still essentially a glorified pedometer, it’s a sizable chunk of change.
+OK, no, it’s not exactly Apple Watch 3 levels of wallet abuse, but for what’s still essentially a glorified pedometer, it’s a sizeable chunk of change.

-The extra expense of the Alta HR is sure to deter many, but is it worth it?
-We’ve been living with the Fitbit Alta HR to find out if its actually good value for the extra coin.
+The extra expense of the Alta HR might deter many, but before you dismiss it based on price alone, we’ve been living with the Fitbit Alta HR to find out if its actually good value for the extra coin.

 - Sleek 15mm body